MVR-GIS/rarr/README.md

     by risk managers.
 -   Format Pages - These functions are used to programmatically create report links and headers.
--   Produce Figures - These functions are used
+-   Produce Figures - These functions are used to create figures needed for risk reporting.

 <img src="man/figures/HDQLO-03_h120.jpg" width=125 align="right" />